Lady Diana Cooper: Career on stage and in silent films

-Social figure, wife of ambassador
+Social figure and wife of ambassador

-In 1924 she lent her fame to her husband's successful campaign for election to Parliament, canvassing on his behalf in Oldham.
-The Coopers were friends with Edward VIII, and were guests of his on a 1936 yacht cruise of the Adriatic which famously caused his affair with Wallis Simpson to become publicly known for the first time.
+In 1924, she lent her fame to her husband's successful campaign for election to House of Commons and canvassed on his behalf in Oldham.
+The Coopers were friends with Edward VIII and guests of his on a 1936 yacht cruise of the Adriatic, which famously caused his affair with Wallis Simpson to become publicly known for the first time.

-She supported her husband in his political posts, even travelling with him to the Far East in late 1941 prior to the Japanese attack on British Malaya.
+She supported her husband in his political posts and even travelled with him to the Far East in late 1941 prior to the Japanese attack on British Malaya.
 As Prime Minister Churchill's personal representative, Duff Cooper MP was unsuccessful in effecting a positive strategy, and he was recalled in January 1942, shortly before Singapore fell in February.
 In between accompanying her husband on his wartime appointments abroad, Lady Diana converted her three-acre property at Bognor Regis into a smallholding to provide her family with extra food in light of shortages and rationing.
 Aided by her friend Conrad Russell, she raised livestock, grew crops, practised beekeeping, and made her own butter and cheeses.
-She also volunteered at a YMCA canteen, and worked briefly in a workshop making camouflage nets for gunners.
+She also volunteered at a YMCA canteen and worked briefly in a workshop making camouflage nets for gunners.